-These can and do coat the surfaces of your kitchen if they are not vacuumed and exhausted to the exterior of your home.
+These can and do coat the surfaces of your kitchen if they're not vacuumed and exhausted to the exterior of your home.
 Even with a great exhaust fan, you can still develop a fine coating of grease on light fixtures, cabinets, walls and ceilings.
 This is the voice of experience talking.

 I prefer the overhead kitchen exhaust fans rather than the down-draft ones simply because hot air rises.
 Why not use that physical axiom to your advantage and collect the cooking vapors with a hood?

 There are three removable grease-collector screens that we take out regularly and put into our dishwasher.
 When the fan is on the highest fan speed, it sucks 1,100 cubic feet of air per minute (CFM) from above our cooktop and pushes it outside.

 The fan is connected to metal ductwork that extends from the fan all the way to the roof of my home.
 Each joint in the ductwork was carefully taped with special metal-foil duct tape by my ventilation contractor.

 The exhaust from my fan exits the roof through a special roof cap that is made to handle that much air flow.
 It was easy to install so that rain does not enter the house.

 For example, since my kitchen is 350 square feet, I would need a fan that must exhaust at least 700 CFM of air flow.
 My fan can do that on its middle speed, and the highest speed produces the massive 1,100 CFM of air movement.

-In today's modern homes sucking that much air out of a house can cause serious back drafting issues if a makeup air inlet is not installed.
-Back drafting can cause deadly carbon monoxide to be drawn back down a chimney or metal vent pipe and/or smoke or smoke odors from fireplaces.
+In today's modern homes that are well sealed for energy reasons, sucking that much air out of a house can cause serious backdrafting issues if a makeup air inlet is not installed.
+Backdrafting can cause deadly carbon monoxide to be drawn back down a chimney or metal vent pipe and/or smoke or smoke odors from fireplaces.

 That path could be a furnace or water-heater vent, a chimney, or other vent that is open to the atmosphere.
 Installing a makeup-air vent solves this problem in almost all cases as outside air can easily flow through this device into the home.

-Before you buy a kitchen exhaust fan, it is always a good idea to get the written installation instructions from the manufacturer.
+Before you buy a kitchen exhaust fan, it's always a good idea to get the written installation instructions from the manufacturer.
 These documents will often contain sizing guidelines as well as detailed step-by-step methods the manufacturer wants you to follow to keep the warranty in force.